mateosalta/BLARG/README.md

 The objective of BLARG is to create a simple shell script for a kiosk computer, that auto sends a file once a Android device connects via bluetooth.

+##Usage

+`cd` to location of BLARG
+use `chmod +x` to make BLARG.sh and connect.sh executable
+requires rights for device disconnect command
+`sudo ./BLARG.sh blarg.jpg`
+replace blarg.jpg with file of choice

 Commands so far:

     ---bt-device -l---